-Assignments must be submitted on time, on the due date, at the arranged venue, unless the facilitator makes other arrangements.
+Assignments - if given in lieu of tests - must be submitted on time, on the due date, at the arranged venue, unless the facilitator makes other arrangements.

 The facilitator accepts no responsibility for lost assignments.
 The learner must always keep a copy of every assignment that is submitted.